-\$112 Million in Business Losses
+\$112 Million in Business Losses in the first 6 month of the Pandemic

 In response to the COVID-19 pandemic, the Department developed and implemented tools to assess the impact of COVID-19 on non-profit arts and cultural organizations and artists, including a comprehensive monthly survey.
-The results of a 6-month survey (March - August 2020) have documented a \$112 million financial impact and the loss of 18,154 arts and cultural jobs, according to aggregate data for March through August 2020.
+The results of a 6-month survey (March - August 2020) documented a \$112 million financial impact and the loss of 18,154 arts and cultural jobs, according to aggregate data for March through August 2020.